Heat-health alert for East of England

 • Are close to the capital threshold of £23,500, or

-• Are below the threshold when they arranged a private placement and are now asking about Local Authority funding to continue their placement.
+• Are already below the threshold when they arranged a private placement and are now asking about Local Authority funding to continue their placement.

 Why this matters